Our mission is to provide resources that assist

 Annual Security and Compliance Summit

-In 2017, EnergySec launched its Security Education Week designed for early to mid career professionals within the energy industry seeking to advance their security skills and operational knowledge of critical systems within the sector.
+EnergySec developed Security Education Week for early to mid career professionals within the energy industry seeking to advance their security skills and operational knowledge of critical systems within the sector.
 These events feature instructors with significant industry experience, hands-on security courses, and informational sessions on industry operations and security solutions.

 Pacific Rim Critical Infrastructure Security Summit

-New for 2018, a conference focused on security issues in power distribution systems.
+DSF is a conference focused on security issues in power distribution systems.
 The Ukraine attacks and other recent developments have highlighted the need to improve security for electric distribution infrastructure that is not covered by the CIP standards.
-This 1.5 day event will focus on these issues.
-Join us in Washington, D.C., in early Spring 2018 to learn more and to network with peers facing similar threats.
+This 2 day event will focus on these issues.
+Join us in Washington, D.C., on April 11-12, 2019 to learn more and to network with peers facing similar threats.

 (M) NERC CIP Guidance

 In cooperation with industry and our extensive network of advisors, EnergySec staff develops and publishes detailed guidance on topics in the latest CIP version.
 Published versions of all guidance are available as a member benefit in the EnergySec Community.

 In accordance with NERC’s Compliance Guidance Policy, EnergySec is seeking status as an organization prequalified to submit Application Guidance for potential “endorsement” by the ERO.
 Once approved, we will be able to work with our members and the broader community to develop and submit implementation approaches for CIP standards requirements.